pgcalixto/star-wars-planets-api/README.md

 # star-wars-planets-api
-Basic Star Wars Planets API for insertion, removal and querying.
+Basic Star Wars Planets RESTful API for insertion, removal and querying of the Star Wars saga's planets.

 ## Requirements